Youth Counselling In Singapore For Issues Faced By Teens

 Abuse (sexual, physical or emotional)

-Whether sexual, physical, emotional, or a combination of all of the above, abuse can leave victims feeling ashamed and guilty.
+Whether sexual, physical, emotional, or a combination of all of the above, abuse can leave victims experiencing shame and guilty.
 In some cases, a teenager may believe that they did something to warrant the abuse.
 Other times, they may feel unworthy of respect, care, and affection.
-Abuse can lead to severe anxiety, depression, and trauma in youths.
+Abuse can lead to severe anxiety, depression, and trauma in teenagers.
 When left untreated, these issues could interfere with their daily lives, making it challenging for them to function healthily.

 Each time a youth experiences family turmoil or emotional distress, it takes a toll on their mental well-being.
-Parenting styles play a huge part in the development of anxiety-related disorders in youths.
+Parenting styles during childhood play a huge part in the development of anxiety-related disorders in teenagers.
 For instance, overbearing and authoritative parents can dampen a child’s self-esteem.
 On the other hand, uninvolved or negligent parents who spend little time raising their children or parents dealing with mental health conditions, substance abuse and other difficulties may be unable to provide their children with the guidance, attention and love they require.
-This can result in youths feeling abandoned, isolated, and depressed.
-Traumatic experiences such as witnessing violence at home or having parents go through a divorce can also have adverse effects on youths.
+This can result in young ones feeling helpless, abandoned, isolated and depressed.
+Traumatic experiences such as witnessing violence at home or having parents go through a divorce can also have adverse effects on youths leading to unhealthy ways to cope with the pain.

 It is no secret that youths have raging hormones that may contribute to them having trouble controlling their anger.
 However, it is important to note that there is more to anger than anger itself.